The jewellery industry is getting greener, and luxury watch brands are more sustainable all the time

 Until the 1960’s, watches were 100% mechanical, and were highly valued as ‘investment pieces’.
 But they still used mined materials that were often obtained in very ‘dirty’ ways.
 They also usually had leather straps.
 To make matters worse, newer quartz timepieces created during the 60’s introduced batteries that contain heavy metals such as mercury and lead, which are a threat to the environment if not disposed of properly.

-A non-profit organisation known as the Responsible Jewellery Council (RJC) was founded in 2005 to promote ethical and environmental practices regarding the source of expensive metal and stones used in the production of jewellery pieces.
-Luxury watch companies are expected by conscious consumers to follow the guidelines they set to ensure the materials they use are sourced from ‘green’ suppliers.
+A non-profit organisation known as the Responsible Jewellery Council (RJC) was founded in 2005.
+It promotes ethical and environmental practices regarding the sourcing of metal and stones used in jewellery.

 Did you know that every year, nearly 8 million tons of plastic waste enters our oceans, destroying more than a quarter of the world’s live coral?
-To help combat this, several luxury brand watches have stepped up.
+To help combat this, several luxury watch brands are getting more sustainable today by becoming involved with oceanic projects.

 For example, the Swiss watchmaker Blancpain created their first diver’s watch (called Fifty Fathoms) in 1953 known as Fifty Fathoms.
 Today, they are passionate about ocean conservation.
 In 2011, the brand launched its Ocean Commitment campaign, and since then, it has funded 18 marine exploration missions helping create more than four million square kilometres of protected marine areas.